microsoft/OpenHack/byos/containers/deployment.md

 |  -s       | Team Suffix                                        | _Team4       |
 |  -t       | Azure Resource Group Name (default: teamResources) | TeamRG_Team4 |

+You should run the script once per team using a unique Team Suffix each time.

 Consider the following minimal parameter execution: